-Some macroeconomic models designed more specifically for the study of monetary policy-New Keynesian DSGE models with frictions in the setting of nominal prices and wages, for instance-have incorporated a labor market featuring unemployment.
+Some macroeconomic models designed more specifically for the study of monetary policy-New Keynesian DSGE models with frictions in the setting of prices and nominal wages, for instance-have incorporated a labor market featuring unemployment.
 In these models, the LRU corresponds to the steady-state rate of unemployment, while the SPU is defined in different ways.
-In many instances, the model's dynamics are solved as an approximation around the steady state, and the SPU in the model's Phillips curve is the steady-state rate of unemployment; in other words, the SPU and the LRU are identical.
+In many instances, the model's dynamics are obtained by linearly approximating the model in the neighborhood of the steady state, and the SPU in the model's Phillips curve is the steady-state rate of unemployment; in other words, the SPU and the LRU are identical.
 Another approach is to define the SPU as the rate of unemployment that would result if wages and prices were fully flexible.
-In this case, the
+In this case, the SPU will move with transitory shocks to the economy that alter the level of activity that would occur if wage and price setting were frictionless.
+19

-19. Shackleton (2018) is the most recent publication describing the CBO's natural rate.
+16 Shackleton (2018) is the most recent publication describing the CBO's natural rate.

-20. Although the CBO's long-run natural rate also exhibits an apparent transitory increase, we still consider it to be an LRU, as the CBO attributes those movements to permanent effects of the Great Recession, such as the erosion of skills and stigma that can result from long-term unemployment.
+17 Although the CBO's long-run natural rate also exhibits an apparent transitory increase, we still consider it to be an LRU, as the CBO attributes those movements to permanent effects of the Great Recession, such as the erosion of skills and stigma that can result from long-term unemployment.